 A figure-8 ribbon mic that delivers clean and warm tones and can take a huge amount of SPL.
 Use them on everything, from vocals to drums to horns.
-The R-101 (\$799) is a smaller, less expensive mic which gets accolades for sounding almost as good.
-Both have a bi-directional polar pattern, and Royer has sound clips of the 101 vs 121 on their website sE Electronics Gemini II \$1,599
+The R-10 (\$499) is a smaller, less expensive mic, replacing the discontinued R-101.
+Both have a bi-directional polar pattern, and Royer has sound clips of the 10 and 121 on its website..